 I’m very excited to have finally created a page on Facebook where I could concentrate on my love of gardens and my work which results from it.
 It is called “Gardens, my non digital world”, after my first blog.
-I hope you visit and enjoy it at: www.facebook.com/bethemmott.gardens
+I hope you visit and enjoy it at: www.facebook.com/bethemmott.gardens This page has since been repurposed to show my work.

 This is the archive for the ‘garden chat’ Category